 After month of ceaseless cautions, Speaker Nancy Pelosi ultimately announced, that the House of Representative will commence an impeachment inquiry of President Donald Trump.

-This official announcement came on Tuesday following yet another leak of allegation against President Trump allegedly pressuring the current President of Ukraine, Volodymyr Zelensky to investigate potential president contender, former Vice President Joseph R Biden and his son, which move is described as an attempt for the invitation of foreign interference into America’s domestic political affair.
+This official announcement came on Tuesday following yet another leak of allegation against President Trump allegedly pressuring the current President of Ukraine, Volodymyr Zelensky to investigate potential presidential contender, former Vice President Joseph R Biden, and his son, which move is described as an attempt for the invitation of foreign interference into America’s domestic political affair.

 In a widely followed press conference, Speaker Pelosi states, “The actions taken to date by the president have seriously violated the Constitution”.